d2s/Documentation/README.md

-# Documentation
+# RsyncOSX documentation
 The following are documents about RsyncOSX.
-The first document is how to get and install RsyncOSX.
-The second document is some information what RsyncOSX is and how to use the application.
-Please read the second document before using the application.
+The <b>first</b> document is how to get and install RsyncOSX.
+The <b>second</b> document is some information what RsyncOSX is and how to use the application.
+Please read the <b>second</b> document before using the application.
 <ul><li>
-Getting and installing <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncOSX.md" target="_blank">RsyncOSX</a>.
+Getting and installing (1) <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncOSX.md" target="_blank">RsyncOSX</a>.
 </li></ul>
-<ul><li> Important information about what
+<ul><li> Important information about what (2)
 <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/HowtoUseRsyncOSX.md" target="_blank"> RsyncOSX</a> is.
 </li></ul>
 <ul>